yongdk1/ORB_SLAM2/README.md

+# ORB-SLAM2 - Updated for C++14, OpenCV 4, and Pangolin 0.6
+The original ORB-SLAM2 code requires OpenCV 3.2, Pangolin 0.5 and is tested with C++11.
+Many people complained about building both the original version, or a version with the latest packages:
+- Pangolin was updated to version 0.6 to comply with C++17 - this version cannot be used for building ORB-SLAM2
+- OpenCV 4 introduced several changes in terms of naming
+- Naturally, newer versions of C++ use different features

+This repository adds a support for OpenCV 4.5.4, Pangolin 0.6 and C++14 by making (mainly) these changes:
+- Updated the CMakeLists.txt of ORB-SLAM2 to compile with C++14, prodivde path for OpenCV 4.5.4 and fix the Pangolin errors with adding NO_MODULe for Eigen
+- Updated the old C-api headers in some of the ORB-SLAM header files
+- Added OpenCV headers and namespace to the ORB-SLAM header files
+- Fixed the usleep error by adding appropriate headers to the source files
+- Fixed the code for LoopClosing
+- In all the .cc example files (Mono, Stereo, RGB-D), updated the OpenCV naming and C++14 features (mono_lock specifically)

+Note: I'm not a C++ developer and all these changes are a result of searching and understanding everything from scratch, therefore I cannot quarantee full functionality of the code given my shallow knowledge of the subject.

+Below is the  README file from the original repository.

 # ORB-SLAM2

 **Authors:** [Raul Mur-Artal](http://webdiis.unizar.es/~raulmur/), [Juan D. Tardos](http://webdiis.unizar.es/~jdtardos/), [J. M. M. Montiel](http://webdiis.unizar.es/~josemari/) and [Dorian Galvez-Lopez](http://doriangalvez.com/) ([DBoW2](https://github.com/dorian3d/DBoW2))

 **13 Jan 2017**: OpenCV 3 and Eigen 3.3 are now supported.